system-er/Godot3DInterpreter/README.md

 UP number (cause we are in 3D)
 DOWN number (cause we are in 3D)
 PENUP
 PENDOWN
+PENSIZE number - normal is 1
 HOME
 CLEAN - clear the 3D-lines
-SETPENCOLOR number number number - the numbers should be 0-255, also you can type RANDOM then a random number is generated
+PENCOLOR number number number - the numbers should be 0-255, also you can type RANDOM then a random number is generated
 SPHERE number - draws a sphere (godot MeshInstance3D)
 BOX number - draws a box (godot MeshInstance3D)